 Continuous oxygen therapy is the mainstay of therapy.
 Therapy for COPD should be optimised.
 Judicious use of diuretics is warranted.

 COPD is a risk factor for lung cancer independently of tobacco exposure.
 A population-based cohort study found that compared with never smokers without COPD, the fully-adjusted hazard ratios for lung cancer in never smokers with COPD, ever smokers without COPD, and ever smokers with COPD were 2.67, 1.97, and 6.19, respectively.

 Recurrent pneumonia is a common complication of COPD and a frequent cause of COPD exacerbation.
 Either viral or bacterial infections can be the cause.

 Chronic lung and airway damage, inflammation, compromised ciliary function, and bacterial colonization are likely causes of increased vulnerability to infections.
-Use of long-term inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.
+Use of inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.

 Use of antibiotic therapy has shown some benefit.
 Usual treatment time is around 7 to 14 days.
 Appropriate coverage for Haemophilus influenzae and Streptococcus pneumoniae is mandatory.
 Pneumococcal vaccination is strongly recommended in patients with COPD.

 Depression is a common consequence of COPD.
 It is estimated that patients with COPD are 1.9 times more likely to commit suicide than those without COPD.
 If any mood change occurs, a psychiatric evaluation may be necessary.